Female poses – 9 expert posing tips for photographing women

 The beauty of the female form lies in the curves.
 So when photographing a woman, we need to make sure that we make the most of her curves, regardless of whether she’s standing, sitting or lying down.

-The best way to do this is to think in terms of an S shape for great curves and apply the pose to the whole body.
-Because the shape is so distinctly feminine, when you photograph an S pose from the front, the side or even the back it’s flattering.
+The best way to accentuate female curves is to think in terms of an S shape for great curves and apply the pose to the whole body.
+Because the S curve shape is so distinctly feminine, when you photograph an S pose from the front, the side or even the back it’s flattering.

-Standing photo poses for women that accentuate an hourglass shape
+Examples of standing photo poses for women that accentuate an hourglass shape with an S curve pose

 6. Female poses for defining the waist

-There are a few tricks for creating an hourglass shape, or even just more of a waistline in slim women and minimizing a waistline on curvier women.
+Here are a few posing tricks for women to create an hourglass shape, or even just more of a waistline in slim women and minimizing a waistline on curvier women.

-This female pose may seem to contradict the first tip, because we’re not creating space between arm and body…
+This female pose may seem to contradict my first tip, because we’re not creating space between arm and body…

 However, we’re still not letting the arm just hang next to her body, which would make her body seem wider.